 When we’re young we have wild expectations for our future, and as we age our memories of the past are always better than the reality.
 That touchdown in high school is now 90 yards instead of 60.
 That article in the school paper is Pulitzer winning and not just on page 5.
 So when we picture our dream job, it’s not just as a sports writer, it’s as Mike Wilbon or Bill Simmons.
 Not just a musician who plays at weddings around town, but the next Bob Dylan.
 Because why wouldn’t it?
 It’s our “dream,” right?
 But instead of sacrificing everything to follow a career path that could lead to a life like Bill Simmons’, just tweak your dream a little to be realistic.

-I am a financial consultant whose dream was to be a writer.
-But I realized I didn’t have the platform or even willpower to become a JK Rowling or John Grisham.
+I am a financial consultant whose dream is to be a writer.
+But I realized I didn’t have the platform to become a JK Rowling or John Grisham overnight.
 So instead, I tweaked my dream to just publish one book.
 I removed everything from my daily life I didn’t need, like working out or watching TV, then filled all that new free time with writing.
 I did this for 28 days straight because after that amount of time, I could at least say I tried.
 Every hour not working, sleeping, cooking, or doing errands, I was writing.
 After 28 days I had a couple chapters of my book, From Bud to Blow, and thought it was surprisingly good.
 So I finished it.
 And the craziest part?
 It didn’t even feel like I tweaked my dream at all.
 It felt like I was JK Rowling.

 Because what I realized is, it’s not the fame or fortune that makes it a dream.
 It’s the act of doing it.
 Writing is my passion.
 So holding a book I wrote from cover to cover, was the dream the whole time.
 No need to sacrifice my family, friends, or even my job to become the greatest writer of our generation, I just needed to follow my passion.